Laboratory-Imaging/documents/Ti2_Wellplate_Apps/system_setup_overview_objective.md

 - Stage Z Navigation

     Microscope Z-limits have to be calibrated.
 It is necessary to have the slide holder/subholder (TI2-S-HU, Universal Holder or TI2-S-HW + C-S-HU or ATX-CSG) for this procedure.
-    The Z calibration is a **MUST**, otherwise you cannot see "Wellplate" tab in Sample Navigation but only "Stage" tab.
+    The Z calibration is a **MUST**, otherwise you cannot see the "Wellplate" tab in Sample Navigation but only the "Stage" tab.
     - Make sure you have one of those holders/subholder (menioned above) on the stage and also some sample slide.
     <img src="img/recal_z_dialog00.png" width="80%" />